tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 {{% /tabs %}}

 ### Binary Quantization (BQ)
 The most aggressive form.
 Converts every dimension to a single bit (0 or 1).
+*(Note: Production BQ usually includes a learned rotation/projection, like ITQ or OPQ-style, prior to binarization to preserve recall).*
 *   **Reduction**: 32x.
 *   **Distance**: Hamming distance (XOR + PopCount), which is incredibly fast on modern CPUs.